Amed Rosario Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have a 3.66 team ERA that ranks fourth across all MLB pitching staffs.
+- The Braves have a 3.68 team ERA that ranks fourth across all league pitching staffs.

-- Braves pitchers combine to allow the ninth-fewest home runs in baseball (89 total, 1.1 per game).
+- Braves pitchers combine to give up 90 home runs (1.1 per game), the eighth-fewest in baseball.

-- The Braves will send Allard (0-0) to make his second start of the season.

-- His most recent time out came on Wednesday against the Minnesota Twins, when the left-hander went 4 2/3 scoreless innings while giving up three hits.
+- Soroka gets the start for the Braves, his fourth of the season.
+He is 1-1 with a 6.89 ERA and 12 strikeouts in 15 2/3 innings pitched.

+- In his last appearance on Friday against the Miami Marlins, the right-hander tossed six innings, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.